BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: Abstract

 \section{Abstract}

-As video volumes grow, analysts have increasingly turned to deep learning to process visual data.
-While these deep networks deliver impressive levels of accuracy, they execute as much as 10$\times$ slower than real time (3 fps) on a \$8,000 GPU, which is infeasible at scale.
-In addition, deploying these methods requires writing complex, imperative code with many low-level libraries (e.g., OpenCV, MXNet), an often ad-hoc and time-consuming process that ignores opportunities for cross-operator optimization.
-To address the computational and usability challenges of video analytics at scale, we introduce \sn, a system that optimizes queries over video for spatiotemporal information of objects. \sn accepts queries via \fql, a declarative language for exploratory video analytics, that enables video-specific query optimization.
-We propose new query optimization techniques uniquely suited to video analytics that are not supported by prior work.
-First, we adapt control variates to video analytics and provide advances in specialization for aggregation queries.
-Second, we adapt importance-sampling using specialized NNs for cardinality-limited video search (i.e. scrubbing queries).
-Third, we show how to infer new classes of filters for content-based selection.
-By combining these optimizations, \sn can deliver over three order of magnitude speedups over the recent literature on video processing.
+\begin{sloppypar} Recent advances in neural networks (NNs) have enabled automatic querying of large volumes of video data with high accuracy.
+While these deep NNs can produce accurate annotations of an object's position and type in video, they are computationally expensive and require complex, imperative deployment code to answer queries.
+Prior work uses approximate filtering to reduce the cost of video analytics, but does not handle two important classes of queries, aggregation and limit queries; moreover, these approaches still require complex code to deploy.
+To address the computational and usability challenges of querying video at scale, we introduce \sn, a system that optimizes queries of spatiotemporal information of objects in video. \sn accepts queries via \fql, a declarative extension of SQL for video analytics that enables video-specific query optimization.
+We introduce two new query optimization techniques in \sn that are not supported by prior work.
+First, we develop methods of using NNs as control variates to quickly answer approximate aggregation queries with error bounds.
+Second, we present a novel search algorithm for cardinality-limited video queries.
+Through these these optimizations, \sn can deliver up to 83$\times$ speedups over the recent literature on video processing. \end{sloppypar}